Suicide Among Veterans

 Addressing one problem without the other can possibly lead to relapse, while addressing both conditions at the same time can increase the likelihood of a full recovery.16 Laguna Treatment Hospital offers high-quality medical detox and co-occurring disorder treatment.

-Laguna’s has several sister facilities across the country, including Desert Hope in Las Vegas, NV, that offer a specialized treatment program for veterans called Salute to Recovery.
-This residential program offers help for vets dealing with substance abuse and mental health concerns like anxiety, depression, and posttraumatic stress disorder (PTSD).
-The treatment team is specially trained to work with vets and provide evidence-based treatments.
-In addition to high-quality care, vets can benefit from connecting with peers with similar military backgrounds.
+Laguna is also in the VA’s network of community care providers and offers a specialized treatment program for Veterans called Salute to Recovery.
+This residential program helps Vets dealing with substance abuse and mental health concerns like anxiety, depression, and post-traumatic stress disorder (PTSD).
+The treatment team is specially trained to work with Vets and provide evidence-based treatments.
+In addition to high-quality care, Vets can benefit from connecting with peers with similar military backgrounds.

 In Crisis?
 Get Immediate Help